Emerino1718/Emerino1718.github.io/index.md

  blankly and expecting me to do the work.

 * Lab 01
   My second favorite lab was the first one I attended.
-I know we didn’t do anything complicated but I was super excited to be a part of this class and was ready to start collaborating with people who had previous experience in coding.
+I know we didn’t do anything complicated but I was super excited to be a part of this class.
+Thanks to this lab, I was able to learn how to navigate through the terminal, print out text, and make good friends and lab partners while doing it.
- That day I surprisingly made some good friends in the class by racing to get our teaching assistant’s attention before this group of boys (they bet that we couldn’t finish before them) After finishing an hour after class ended we eventually finished the lab at the same time but after that, we all began hanging out outside of class and walking each other to our cars to make sure everyone got there safely after we finished our lab.

 * Lab 06 Part 2
  This is my third favorite lab because we got to program a game with more complexity.
 The other labs had guessing games and fill-in-the-blank programs but blackjack was more entertaining especially since I had never heard of this